Forecasting Intraday Power Output by a Set of PV Systems using Recurrent Neural Networks and Physical Covariates: Experiments

-Figure \ref{fig:mae-vs-rmse} illustrates the relationships between nMAE and nRMSE.
-First we see that the two models which do not use physical model covariates are outlying (Figure \ref{fig:mae-vs-rmse}a), and thus have an important leverage on any correlation analysis.
-Excluding them indeed has a significant effect on the regression line and computed coefficients (Figure \ref{fig:mae-vs-rmse}b), even if the correlation remains high and significant.
-Models below the regression line tend to have their nRMSE lower than would be expected according to their nMAE.
-All models using the system ID (1, 2, 3 and 8) are in this situation, as well as the physical model baseline.
-This means that in some production context which would favor nRMSE as prime metric, using the system ID as a covariate is preferable.
-As a side note, we also computed the analysis shown in Figure \ref{fig:mae-vs-rmse} between nMAE and CRPS metrics; all correlation coefficients were then highly significant and beyond 0.96, even when excluding outlying models 7 and 9.
+In Figure \ref{fig:mae-vs-rmse}a, we see that all models not using physical model covariates have the largest nMAE, and thus have an important leverage on any analysis of the correlation between nMAE and nRMSE metrics.
+Indeed, excluding them had a significant effect on the regression line and computed coefficients (Figure \ref{fig:mae-vs-rmse}b), even if the correlation remained high and significant.
+Models below the regression line tended to have a lower nRMSE than would be expected according to their nMAE.
+This was the case for all models using the system ID (1, 2, 3 and 8), as well as the physical model baseline.
+This means that in some production contexts that would favor nRMSE as a prime metric, using the system ID as a covariate is preferable.
+As a side note, we also computed the analysis shown in Figure \ref{fig:mae-vs-rmse} between nMAE and CRPS metrics; all correlation coefficients were then highly significant and beyond 0.96, even when excluding models with nMAE above 9\%.
 This means that in our experiments, nMAE and CRPS were almost perfectly correlated.
-Reporting specifically about CRPS would therefore not bring significant added value.
+Reporting specifically on CRPS would therefore not bring significant added value.

-As alternative designs, we considered using unscaled physical model covariates (i.e. not scaling them along with $\bold z$ values as described in Section \ref{sec:data}), and using the weighted sampling scheme described in \cite{salinas_deepar_2020}, which samples training examples with frequency proportional to the magnitude of $\bold z$ values.
-We did not report results with these alternative designs as they brought systematic degradation to the performance.
+As alternative designs, we considered using unscaled physical model covariates (i.e. not scaling them along with $\bold z$ values as described in Section \ref{sec:data}), and using the weighted sampling scheme described in \cite{salinas_deepar_2020}, which samples training examples with a frequency proportional to the magnitude of $\bold z$ values.
+We did not report the results of these alternative designs as they brought systematic degradation to the performance.
 We also tried to use both types of system description covariates (i.e., system ID and continuous description features) simultaneously, but this led to a slight degradation compared to the respective model using only the system ID covariate.
 This is expected, as the system ID alone already encodes system diversity.
-In addition, as we will see in the next section, continuous system description features may reflect the system setup in a biased way, which could explain for the slight degradation in performance observed in Table \ref{tab:results}.
+In addition, as we will see in the next section, continuous system description features may reflect the system setup in a biased way, which could explain the slight degradation in performance observed in Table \ref{tab:results}.